elnuil/sehribul/README.md

 # Project Description:

 Embark on an exhilarating journey of urban exploration with SehriBul, a captivating mobile game meticulously crafted to challenge and enrich players' knowledge of cities in Turkey.
 Through a seamless fusion of entertainment and education, SehriBul offers a dynamic platform for enthusiasts and adventurers alike to immerse themselves in the diverse tapestry of urban landscapes.
+This project has been developed in 2021.

 # Mobile Programming Context: